Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Clodia20/README.md

 Software Design Principles:
 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
-Modularity in software design refers to the practice of dividing software into separate ,independent nodules,each responsible for a distinct functionality.This process isolates functional boundaries ,making it easier to manage and evolve complex systems.
+Modularity in software design refers to the practice of dividing software into separate ,independent modules,each responsible for a distinct functionality.This process isolates functional boundaries ,making it easier to manage and evolve complex systems.

 Modularity in software improves the Maintanability and scalability of software systems by :